This scenario is relevant for businesses that need to process images.

 - Custom Vision Service.
 The Computer Vision API returns a set of taxonomy-based categories.
 If you need to process information that isn't returned by the Computer Vision API, consider the Custom Vision Service, which lets you build custom image classifiers.

 The majority of the components used in this example scenario are managed services that will automatically scale.
-A couple notable exceptions: Azure Functions has a limit of a maximum of 200 instances.
+A couple of notable exceptions: Azure Functions has a limit of a maximum of 200 instances.
 If you need to scale beyond this limit, consider multiple regions or app plans.

 NoSQL databases frequently trade consistency (in the sense of the CAP theorem) for availability, scalability, and partitioning.
 In this example scenario, a key-value data model is used and transaction consistency is rarely needed as most operations are by definition atomic.
 Additional guidance to Choose the right data store is available in the Azure Architecture Center.
 If your implementation requires high consistency, you can choose your consistency level in Cosmos DB.